evdokimovs/flutter-sandbox/README.md

 Squash merging via GitHub UI also preserves the whole branch commits history in the PR, which is good for history purposes.

+### Pushing

+Developer __must push all his changes__ to the remote __at the end of his working day__.
+This both prevents from accidental work losses and helps a lead to track developer's progress.

 ## Project requirements